 - How will interviewees change slides?
 Is there a clicker/pointer?
 Yes a clicker/pointer will be provided.

 - Will a time warning be given as interviewees approach their 10 minute presentation time allotted?
 There will be a verbal warning given when there is 1 minute left.

 - Are you able to provide some context around how the room will be set up?
 For example, I’m assuming the interviewee will stand during their presentation?
 And then sit during the interview?
 Are you able to say anything about the layout of what this will look like?
-The room will be set up with a table boardroom style, with a large screen at the front for presentations (if powerpoint is used).
-The interviewee can do whatever is comfortable, stand for presentation, sit for questions.
-Some interviewees may prefer to sit and talk without a powerpoint presentation, which is also fine.
+This information will become available when we have confirmed the venues.

 - For interviews that are taking place on Zoom: